Phillip-D-Shields/dat602-repo/project/ms3/ms3.md

 The initial code for  my decentralized project attempt can be found [here](../ms2/src/).

-The code that was worked on in the final weeks can be found [here](./src/).
+The code that was worked on in the final weeks can be found [here](./src/), along with a few other attempts at creating something with relational databases and mysql.

 ## MS3